Translink (Northern Ireland): Foyle Metro

 Foyle Metro is a division of Translink that operates bus services in Derry.
 The service was opened in August 2017 following a 3m investment to update the city's bus routes and replace some of the older buses.
-Foyle Metro is similar to Metro that operates buses in Belfast.
+38 battery electric buses, including Wright GB Kites and Wright StreetDeck Electroliners, were delivered to convert the Foyle Metro fleet to zero emission in May 2023.

 Foyle Metro operates across 13 key corridors from the city centre, with an additional route 14A/B/C orbiting the city's north side from Ballymagroarty to Currynierin via Altnagelvin Hospital.

-Belfast Rapid Transit System - Glider
+Belfast Rapid Transit System – Glider

 The Belfast Rapid Transit System, which became operational on 3 September 2018, is a bus service run by Translink.
 The routes are served by 34 18-metre bendy buses, branded as Glider, built by Van Hool and specifically designed for Belfast.

 They feature real time passenger information, destination announcements, CCTV, free Wi-Fi, USB charging facilities, air conditioning, and operate every 7–8 minutes throughout the working day.
 Route G1 links the Park and ride facility at Dundonald in East Belfast with the McKinstry Road roundabout in West Belfast whereas Route G2 connects the Titanic Quarter with the city centre.

 The service is expected to help meet the future transport needs of Belfast.